×

 Are healthcare and health insurance expensive in Mexico?

 "Healthcare and health insurance in Mexico can be expensive, depending on the type of coverage and services needed.
 Generally, public healthcare is available at a lower cost than private healthcare, but the quality of care may not be as high.
 Private health insurance can be expensive, but it often provides more comprehensive coverage and access to better quality care.
-Additionally, many employers in Mexico offer health insurance plans to their employees, which can help to reduce the cost of healthcare," said one expat living in Mexico.
+Additionally, many employers in Mexico offer health insurance plans to their employees, which can help to reduce the cost of healthcare," remarked one expat in Mexico.

 View More Answers